The game Max-Welter: Abstract

 \section{Abstract}

-\begin{sloppypar} On a semi-infinite strip of squares rightward numbered 0, 1, 2,\ldots with at most one coin in each square, in Welter's game, two players alternately move a coin to an empty square on its left.
+\begin{sloppypar} On a semi-infinite strip of squares rightward numbered $0, 1, 2, \ldots$ with at most one coin in each square, in Welter's game, two players alternately move a coin to an empty square on its left.
 Jumping over other coins is legal.
 The player who first cannot move loses.
-We examine a variant of Welter's game in which players are allowed to move only the coin furthest to the right.
+We examine a variant of Welter's game, that we call Max-Welter, in which players are allowed to move only the coin furthest to the right.
 We solve the winning strategy and describe the positions of Sprague-Grundy value 1.
 We propose two theorems classifying some special cases where calculating the Sprague-Grundy value of a position of size $k$ becomes easier by considering another position of size $k-1$.
 We establish two results on the periodicity of the Sprague-Grundy values.
-We then investigate the mis\`{e}re version of Max-Welter and show that Max-Welter differs from its mis\`{e}re version only on Sprague-Grundy values 0 and 1 via a swap. \end{sloppypar}
+We then show that the game Max-Welter is classified in a proper subclass of tame games that Gurvich calls strongly miserable. \end{sloppypar}